jamiegoodwin/blogwin/_jekyll/_posts/2021-05-23-boost-your-wi-fi-with-whole-home-signal-and-up-to-double-the-speed.md

 So you usually can’t miss it.

-1. Log into the new router’s admin website: [192.168.1.1](http://192.168.1.1/)
+1. Log into the new router’s admin website: [192.168.1.1](http://192.168.1.1/) ([router.asus.com](http://router.asus.com/) or the same IP as step four if you had to find it manually)
 2. In the section on the right where you put your cool name and made up password, enter the **old router’s** details as they are on the sticker/card.
 CapS MAttEr, so match them exactly.
    * For example, if I were matching our old Virgin router ours would look like this:![](/assets/images/uploads/screenshot-2021-05-23-at-12-49-23.png)
    * Unless you know you need to change it, leave **Authentication Method** as **WPA-2 Personal**.
-It’s the most secure, and even if your old router was on WPA-1 you should be fine to upgrade and not have to reconnect any devices (I tested and was able to switch between 1 & 2).
+It’s the most secure, and even if your old router was on WPA-1 (which is unlikely unless its years old) you should be fine to upgrade and not have to reconnect any devices (I tested and was able to switch between WPA-1 & WPA-2).
 3. Press **Apply**

 What _should_ happen now is that the router changes its Wi-Fi name and password to match that of your original router exactly.